- Parents Home

 - ringing in the ears or other strange sounds like hissing, buzzing, humming, or roaring

-- difficulty paying attention or keeping up in school
+- trouble paying attention or keeping up in school

 - complaining that the ears feel "full"